-- Lessening risk of necrotizing enterocolitis
+- Reducing risk of necrotizing enterocolitis

-- Helping manage irritable bowel syndrome
+- Manage irritable bowel syndrome

 Again, there are specific strains that have been studied for these conditions.
 A healthcare provider can provide more information about which specific strains have been studied in a condition, and how strong the evidence is of benefit for that specific strain.

-People may take probiotics that were recommended by a doctor or dietitian due to specific benefits.
 The best thing to do if you have questions about the possible benefits of probiotics is to talk to your healthcare team.
 They can help you to understand the possible benefits of adding a specific probiotic to your diet, and may be able to help you choose the best source or type.